aherbert/gdsc-smlm/eclipse/README.txt

 Optional:

 To debug the ImageJ 3D Viewer from Eclipse relies on being able to find the native runtime libraries for Open GL.
+These should now be included by Maven.
+If this fails then do a manual install:

 1. Download JOGL
    http://jogamp.org/wiki/index.php/Downloading_and_installing_JOGL